jimgordon20/jim_g_Judge_Robe_fivem_f_and_m/README.md

 # https://discord.gg/3a647ze5rn
 FiveM-ready female and male add-ons, so at the end of clothing numbers.

-[ Disclaimer ]
-I did not make the male judge robe.
+[ Disclaimer ] I did not make the male judge robe.
 I can't remember where it's from, but it was a free release.
-I just modified the female version a bit in Blender to fit a female body better.
+I just modified the male version to fit female a bit in Blender to fit a female body better.

 The only reason I've done this is because some people are selling the same one that was given free [only male version].
 I think it's in AP-Courts Discord somewhere.